sbhavani/amazon-sagemaker-developer-guide/doc_source/inference-recommender-troubleshooting-compilation.md

 3. In the navigation pane of the Amazon CloudWatch, choose **Logs**\.
 Select **Log groups**\.

-4. Search for the log group called `/aws/sagemaker/Endpoints/sm-epc-*`\.
-Select the log group\.
+4. Search for the log group called /aws/sagemaker/Endpoints/sm-epc-*.
+Select the log group based on your most recent Inference Recommender job.